Coronavirus: Advice and guidance for group cycling

 - live in a household with anyone that has symptoms

-- have been contacted the NHS track and trace service because you have been in close contact with someone who has tested positive for coronavirus, or
+- have been contacted by the NHS because you have been in close contact with someone who has tested positive for coronavirus, or

 - have travelled from outside the UK & Ireland